avdgaag/arjanvandergaag.nl/content/blog/programming-awk-for-fun-and-profit.md

 concise language for text processing that makes it easier to use than Perl or Ruby.
 And above all, Awk is so small, it is easy to learn.

+Awk's main purpose is to extract information from structured text, and report it in newly combined or aggregated ways.

 ## The components of an Awk program

 ### Records and fields